JetBrains/kotlin-web-site/docs/topics/extensions.md

 [//]: # (title: Extensions)

-Kotlin provides the ability to extend a class with new functionality without having to inherit from the class or use design patterns such as _Decorator_.
+Kotlin provides the ability to extend a class or an interface with new functionality without having to inherit from the class or use design patterns such as _Decorator_.
 This is done via special declarations called _extensions_.